How to Install Flutter on Windows, macOS, and Linux (Step-by-Step Guide for API Developers)

 flutter run

-If you see the default Flutter app running on your simulator or connected device, congratulations!
-You have successfully installed Flutter and are ready to start building cross-platform applications.
+If you see the default Flutter app on your simulator or device, your setup is complete.

 button